jayzziebone/git-practice/README.md

 #Practice git

+HEAD -> firstbranch : HEAD is a reference to the branch and commit we are looking at right now.

 ##Commands used
 - git init: Create a repository
 - git status: Compare working directory. staging area, and current branch